pik694/HR_App/README.md

 HR App is a simple application that should serve as a tool for recruiters.
 It is a PIK semester project.
-The aim of the project is to learn how to produce applications for corrporations.
+The aim of the project is to learn how to produce applications for corporations.
 For this reason we will try to work out some rules and will try to stick to them.

 ## Getting Started

-To get started just clone this reposotory
+To get started just clone this repository :
 ```
 git clone https://github.com/pik694/HR_App
 ```
 We develop this code using IntelliJ IDE, this is why we recommend doing so.

 ### Prerequisites
-TODO
-What things you need to install the software and how to install them

 ```
 maven
+IntelliJ
 ```

 ### Installing